rmuit/copernica-api/README.md

 end-of-life, this class will keep from adding PHP7-only language constructs until I see a real benefit on code quality (which is not the case yet), or until other contributors indicate a need for it.

+The 'build process' (see icon at the top; a similar passed/failed message will appear on PRs) is only checking coding standards against PHP5.6+ / PSR12.
+CopernicaRestClient is such a thin layer that I don't consider it in need of unit tests.

 ### Project name